THIS LONG AND

 HE MEETS JOAN, IN CAIRO.

-His friend (and collaborator in the abduction of Kreipe), William Stanley Moss (Billy), had already written to him about Joan, whom he hadn’t yet met.5
+His friend (and comrade in the abduction of Kreipe), Billy Stanley Moss, had already written to him about Joan, whom he hadn’t yet met.6

 JOAN LEIGH FERMOR